Featured Image

 Loyalty and future business

+Customers might not return after experiencing downtime, which can lead to the Cost of Website Downtime extending far beyond the immediate situation.
 Repeated downtimes can lead customers to competitors, not just for a single transaction but potentially for life.
 For subscription services like Netflix, downtime might lead to subscription cancellations.

 The Cost of Website Downtime-2